This guide is designed to help you find and choose a funeral director in Brisbane.

 Most of the time the decision is simple as there may be family plots or historical attachments to certain venues, but if you don’t have a set venue, it’s definitely worthwhile visiting a few locations to see the grounds and facilities.
 For further guidance, see our guide to Finding a Cemetery in Australia and our guide to Brisbane Crematoriums and Cremation Services.

 That’s it.
 We hope you’ve found this guide on finding and choosing a funeral director in Brisbane helpful.
-If you have any questions for us, feel free to email us at firstname.lastname@example.org or leave us a comment below.
+If you’ve found a funeral director and would now like help finding a funeral celebrant, see our Brisbane Funeral Celebrants Guide or go directly to our dedicated search page for Funeral Celebrants in Brisbane.
+And if you have any questions for us, feel free to email us at firstname.lastname@example.org or leave us a comment below.